-The RPA is suitable for redevelopment for industrial and commercial.
-The RPA's best opportunity for redevelopment is related to its proximity to the IL Route 53 corridor and the ability to create a gateway into Romeoville.
-The Village has undertaken an initiative, through the designation of the RPA, to redevelop strategic areas including the RPA within the Village and, in doing so, stabilize and expand benefits to the community and affected taxing districts.
+The RPA is suitable for redevelopment for retail, hotel, and commercial mixed uses.
+The RPA's best opportunity for redevelopment is related to its location along Weber Road and its proximity to the I-55 Expressway.
+This location allows for the RPA to be both a gateway to the Village and an important commercial node.
+The Village has undertaken an initiative, through the designation of the RPA, to redevelop strategic areas including the RPA within the Village and, in so doing, stabilize and expand benefits to the community and affected taxing districts.